bernardosulzbach/bernardosulzbach.github.io/_posts/2015-07-18-why-forbid-object-cloning.md

 ---
 layout: post
-title: Dungeon now forbids object cloning
+title: Why Forbid Object Cloning
 ---

 These are the reasons why I chose to forbid object cloning:

 + cloning is a risky extralinguistic object creation mechanism;
 + cloning demands adherence to thinly documented conventions;
-+ cloning conflicts with the proper use of final fields¹;
++ cloning conflicts with the proper use of final fields;
 + cloning throws unnecessary checked exceptions;
 + cloning requires casts.

+## How cloning conflicts with final fields

-¹ Say Foo has a final Bar field.
+Say Foo has a final Bar field.
 Bar is mutable but the field is final.
 When cloning Foo, you would need to fix the field by doing:

 ```java
 // ...